5k (New) & 2.5k Open Water Swim and Aquathlon (7k,15k or 2k Go Tri)

 2.5k & 5k swim (Starts Approximately 8.15am and 8.30am) respectively in two waves)

-The 5k swim covers a #GoWithTheFlow, one way only swim from Totnes to Ashprington Point Field, starting and finishing near the Dart-Totnes Rowing Club on Steamer Quay.
+The 5k swim covers a #GoWithTheFlow, one way only swim from Totnes to Ashprington Point Field, starting near the Dart-Totnes Rowing Club on Steamer Quay.
 The 2.5k swimmers start at the same place in separate waves (according to your predicted finishing time) but exit at Sharpham.
 Aquathloners will also exit at Sharpham, then move to a nearby transition area, before running the three miles back to the rowing club, following the cycle path above the Dart.

 Swimming alongside the tow path and the reed beds, which line the Sharpham side of the river and the rolling hills on the left, which wind along towards Stoke Gabriel.
 You will take your first snake bend here, as the river takes a turn towards Sharpham.

 You will know you’re approaching Sharpham’s North Quay, when you pass our event buoy, 200 out from the pontoon.

 The 7k aquathlon includes the 2.5k swim and a hilly 4.5k run through the picturesque vineyards at Sharpham and along the cycle track from Sharpham House to Moat Hill, turning left at The Steam Packet before crossing the bridge to Bridgetown and turning right in to Steamer Quay and the rowing club.
 The course suits road shoes.
 All normal swim run kit will be permitted, except for tow floats.
 Swimmers will be permitted to swim in their running shoes.